philippe2308/aimbly-alarm-fe-test/README.md

 - How to install and run it.
 - What requirements have you implemented.
 - Explain the project structure (folders) you decided to use.
-- List all the libraries you used and explain to us why you decided to use it.
+- List all the libraries you used and explain to us why you chose to use it.
 - If you had more time, what would you improve?

 ---

 ## 🎉 Have fun

 Made with love ❤️ and coffee ☕️ by [Aimbly LLC](https://aimbly.co/).
-Please, feel free to reach out to us in case you have any questions.
+Please, feel free to contact us in case you have any questions.